walidboughdiri/mf-maestro/README.md

 MfMaestro ([npm link](https://www.npmjs.com/package/mf-maestro)) is a frontend [mediator](https://en.wikipedia.org/wiki/Mediator_pattern) to build browser-based applications.
 It works by aggregating at runtime [compatible micro-frontends](#build-hello), served from http servers by independent microservices.
-One of the most important aspect in MfMaestro is to keep things NOT COUPLED with high cohesion, so each team can release at its own rythm.
+One of the most important aspect in MfMaestro is to try to keep things SIMPLE, NOT COUPLED, with high cohesion, so each team can release at its own rythm.
 This was specially important when we designed the event system to synchronize micro-frontends.

 You can think of the main motivation as this :